code-payments/code-sdk/docs/reference/splitter.md

 At minimum, Code users can expect their account and balance to be private for a short period of time.
 This was our initial goal when we started building the Code Privacy Protocol.
 We wanted to ensure that users could transact in the real world without worrying about their account balances being exposed during a purchase.

-The Code Sequncer will hang onto the `Tx1` transaction from the [example](#conditional-payments) above, for as long as possible before submitting it to Solana.
+The Code Sequencer will hang onto the `Tx1` transaction from the [example](#conditional-payments) above, for as long as possible before submitting it to Solana.
 An observer would see that Bob has received tokens but the source is hidden until `Tx1` is submitted.
 This is what we refer to as `Temporary Privacy`.

 While `Temporary Privacy` is a big step forward in protecting users, there is a lot more the protocol does to provide additional privacy guarantees to users.
-We'll cover these additional guarantees in further down.
+We'll cover these additional guarantees further down.

 ## On-Chain Program

-We breifly mentioned above that an on-chain program is used to provide `proof-of-payment` and enables `conditional payments`.
+We briefly mentioned above that an on-chain program is used to provide `proof-of-payment` and enables `conditional payments`.
 Anyone can use our on-chain program to create their own  associated treasury account.
-The treasury account can then be used to make token payments to any receipient.
+The treasury account can then be used to make token payments to any recipient.
 All payments made out of the treasury always result in a receipt being generated and stored on-chain.
 This receipt and private payment details can then later be used to create a special destination account that can only exist if the payment was actually made in the first place.

 The on-chain program is called `Splitter`.
 It is open source and can be found [here](https://github.com/code-wallet/code-program-library/tree/main/splitter).
 Review the [tests](https://github.com/code-wallet/code-program-library/blob/main/splitter/tests/cases/happy-path.ts#L188-L307) for more details on how it works.

 ## Commitments

 A critical component to our privacy protocol is the use of `commitment` values.
-A commitment is a Program Derived Address ([PDA](https://solanacookbook.com/core-concepts/pdas.html#facts)) from hash of the payment details and is associated to a particular treasury account.
+A commitment is a Program Derived Address ([PDA](https://solanacookbook.com/core-concepts/pdas.html#facts)) from a hash of the payment details and is associated to a particular treasury account.

 ::: warning Destination and Amount
 The privacy protocol allows for the `destination` and `amount` to be publicly visible as those are made confidential through the use of [Anonymised Amounts](#anonymised-amounts) and [Shielded Accounts](#shielded-accounts).
 The `source` account never makes it on-chain and is completely private.